black vat with jalebi cooking over outdoor stove in Old Delhi

 There are lots of Old Delhi food walks, but you can easily do a street food tour on your own.
 These are my go-to places, where I eat, and where I take I take my friends.
 Get ready to eat like a king (literally, this is the food the Mughal emperors ate) amidst the crazy mayhem that is Old Delhi.

-If you’re in a hurry, here is the quick list of the places and what to eat on this street food on Old Delhi tour:
+In a rush?
+Here are the places and what to eat on this street food on Old Delhi tour:

 Self-Guided Street Food Tour of Old Delhi